meganmelau/NEUCoursePlanner/README.md

  }"

  Has issues converting to JSON.
- The map, PLan, is sorted per criteria.
+ The map, Plan, is sorted per criteria.